donzelot/hn70ap/circuitboard/README.md

 SCLK4  PE2/1
 CS     PE4/3
 IRQ    PC13/7
-SDN    /2 Used to reset the chips in a clean way
+SDN    PE3/2 Used to reset the chips in a clean way
 ```

 Auxiliary radio transceiver
 ---------------------------
 The auxiliary radio transceiver is either an off-the-shelf RFM26W from HopeRF (20 dBm) or a RF4463F30 (high power, 30 dBm).
 These are also based on the Silabs si4463.
 The matching is on-board and there are several frequency bands available.
 The device shares the same SPI4 bus as the main transceiver.
-SDN line is shared with the main transceiver.
+SDN line is shared with the main transceiver, IRQs are separate.

 ```
 CS    PA3/26